100 Co-op Digital newsletters

 - Apr 17 - Redwood Bank - “The future of banking is Civilised” - banking for SME businesses.

 - May 17 - Civilised Investments Limited - banking for SME businesses.
+Though in April 2018 it said it would cancel its licence to give its technology platform “more time”.

 - Jul 17 - Lloyds Bank Corporate Markets Plc - non-ringfenced investment banking subsidiary